kaladaOpuiyo/ecr-mirror-sync/README.md

 ## Installation

-Prior to running this, you'll need to ensure there is are ecr repositories the correct resource tags.
+Prior to running this, you'll need to ensure there are ecr repositories with the correct resource tags.
 Upsteam tags can be a `/` seperated list.

 Example
 ```